hb1194/square-info-api/README.md

 # Star Wars Characters Web App

-## Overview

-This is a simple web application that fetches and displays Star Wars characters using the SWAPI (Star Wars API).
-The app also supports pagination and allows users to view details about each character in a modal.

 ## File Structure

 - **index.html**: Contains the structure of the webpage, including the new button that routes users to `/people`.